 Dear sir / madam,

-I have attached the model for your reference0508.Using the - Implicit (SewerGEMS Dynamic Wave) - solver 1.zip
+I have also attached the CivilStrom files for your reference.Using the - Implicit (SewerGEMS Dynamic Wave) - solver 1.zip

 Jesse DringoliTechnical Support Manager, OpenFlows ProductsBentley Communities Site AdministratorBentley Systems, Inc.